-Based on research and a deep understanding of issues that drive people into poverty, United Way focuses support in three areas - Breaking the Cycle, Lift People Out, Provide a Safety Net.
+Based on research and a deep understanding of issues that drive people into poverty, United Way focuses support in three areas - Break the Cycle, Lift People Out, Provide a Safety Net.

-Each area concentrates on specific needs, and connects with programs and services to make the greatest impact possible.
-At the same time, considering that individuals struggling with poverty often experience multiple issues and need help in more than one area, the three focus areas are intrinsically linked.
-This ensures people receive the appropriate mix of supports that wrap around them and their families for both urgent needs and long-term development.
+Each area concentrates on specific needs and connects with programs and services to make the greatest impact possible.
+At the same time, considering that individuals struggling with poverty often experience multiple issues and need help in more than one area, the three focus areas are closely linked.
+This ensures people receive the appropriate mix of supports that wrap-around them and their families for both urgent needs and long-term development.

 United Way serves the Edmonton Census Metropolitan area including Edmonton, the City of Fort Saskatchewan, Sherwood Park, Strathcona County, the City of St. Albert, the City of Leduc, the County of Leduc, the City of Spruce Grove, the Town of Stony Plain and the County of Parkland.
 We are committed to the allocation of resources in surrounding communities.

-Many nonprofits focus all of their resources on delivering programs and services and have little time left to dedicate to building the internal capacity of their organization.
+Many nonprofits focus all of their resources on delivering programs and services, leaving little time to build the internal capacity of their organization.
 Capacity Building enhances the nonprofit sector as a whole by working together to understand the issues, identify priorities and seek better solutions.

 Community Response Fund

-We have set aside resources that will enable us to support community efforts that emerge through the course of the year and that will support our priorities; or to address a significant community need.
+United Way sets aside resources that enable us to support community efforts that emerge through the course of the year and that will support our priorities or to address a significant community need.